anautonell/emasuriano.github.io/src/pages/articles/Graphql/index.md

 };
 ```

 As you can see, this will lead to serious performance issues and a really bad UX.
-There may be some improvement it can be made, but I saw that this was the perfect match for GraphQL!
-Look the same result but in this case, using a Query from GraphQL!
+There may be some improvements that can be made, but I saw that this was the perfect match for GraphQL.
+Now, let’s look the same result but in this case, using a `Query` from GraphQL!

 ```javascript
 export const GET_GNOME_BY_ID = gql`